 Having a set framework to inform, structure and measure all of your business activity throughout the year is essential to maintain focus and manage expectations.
 Planning for anything is what gives you the confidence to persevere when you’re under pressure.

-It’s worth sourcing ideas from all employees before you pack up in December and listing out your priorities.
+It’s worth sourcing ideas from all employees before EOFY chaos sets in.
 A 360-degree view of what your business needs will make sure nothing is overlooked.

 Get your head in the cloud

 It’s a common refrain that the modern workplace is more mobile than ever before.
 Indeed, for most employees, flexibility is more than an option ‒ but necessary.

 Cloud-based applications are such a time-saver for anyone working remotely, collaboratively, or in need of feedback.
 If you or any of your clients are not working in the cloud, it’s worth suggesting to streamline everyone’s workflow.